canonical/k8s-snap/docs/src/_parts/commands/k8s_get-join-token.md

 ## k8s get-join-token

-Create a join token for a node to join the cluster
+Create a token for a node to join the cluster

 ```
 k8s get-join-token <node-name> [flags]